 Sapphire Gems are a hybrid variety of grey chicken breeds that are known for the blue coloration and for great egg production.

 Silkies are also known for their wide range of colors.
 Blue is a common color, but there is also a color called grey that has its own unique genetics.

 These grey chicken breeds are usually only black, but there are some blue ones out there!
 The first group was developed by the late Dave Scrivener from the UK, so you may struggle to find blue Spanish now!

 This is a blue egg layer that has blue individuals if you want a gorgeous grey bird that gives you a fun egg color.

 Wyandotte’s have many colors, so there’s no surprise they come in blue and lavender!
 Many of their other colors appear grayish as the silver penciled, violet/lilac laced, blue laced silver, and blue barred!

 Often times you will find more color variety in bantam breeds, like what we mentioned with the Ameraucana!

 Other bantams that can be found with blue or lavender include American Game, Andalusian, Araucana, Belgian D’Anver, Belgian D’Uccle, Booted (Sablepoot), Cochin, Cornish, Faverolle, Japanese, Langshan, Leghorn, Minorca, Modern Game, Naked Neck, Old English Game, Orpington, Plymouth Rock, Polish, Rosecomb, Silkie, Spanish, Sultan, Sumatra, Watermaal, and Wyandotte.
 Whew!

 Grey in Name Only

-Norfolk Grey are another dual-purpose breed, but they were developed in England.
-Again, they are not grey in coloration, but are mostly black with silver hackles.
+Norfolk Grey is another dual-purpose breed, but they were developed in England.
+Again, they are not grey in coloration but are mostly black with silver hackles.